-Sacred Heart, Batawa (the "School") will communicate and share with the school community, policies and procedures including the Board/school Code of Conduct, equity and inclusive education policy and guidelines for religious accommodations, procedures to address incidents of discrimination, progressive discipline approach, and promoting positive school climate and well-being."
+St. Peter Catholic School will communicate and share with the school community, policies and procedures including the Board/school Code of Conduct, equity and inclusive education policy and guidelines for religious accommodations, procedures to address incidents of discrimination, progressive discipline approach, and promoting positive school climate and well-being."

-- 1. The School will endeavour to increase education, awareness and outreach by using the following best practices: - A whole-school approach to creating a safe and caring school; - Religious and Family Life Education curriculum focused on building relationships; - Caring announcements, tv promoting safety and community; - · Classroom morning meetings. - 2.
-The School has identified the following strategies to engage parents in conversations about promoting a positive school climate: - Parent representation on Caring and Safe Catholic Schools Team each school has a team; - Presentations to School Council on bullying prevention and positive school climate; - Parents involved in debrief; - Communicate to families when new cultural norms will be enforced.
+- 1. The School will endeavour to increase education, awareness and outreach by using the following best practices: - A whole-school approach to creating a safe and caring school through our focus on our Catholic virtues, "Good News" announcements, MindUp program, and resiliency building skills; - Religious and Family Life Education curriculum focused on building relationships; - 2.
+The School has identified the following strategies to engage parents in conversations about promoting a positive school climate: - Parent representation on Caring and Safe Catholic Schools Team each school has a team; - Discussions with School Council regarding the results of our school climate survey, school code of conduct, as well as growth mind set and resiliency building strategies.